fuzziebrain/suez/README.md

 ## Installation and Deployment
 *The following instructions are based on a CentOS 7 environment as recommended in the [OXAR](https://github.com/OraOpenSource/OXAR) project.
-Please adapt based on the operating system available to you*
+Please adapt based on the operating system available to you.*
 1. In the destination directory, e.g. `/opt`, clone the project.
 ```bash
 $ git clone https://github.com/fuzziebrain/suez.git